Updated on 2025-05-29 GMT+08:00

 A pod can only have one profile.
 If a pod has multiple profiles, the profile that can associate the maximum of labels is used.
 If there are multiple profiles that can associate an equal number of labels, the profile whose name has the smallest alphabetical order is used.

-As shown in the figure, the pod is finally associated with profileA.
+In this figure, the pod is finally associated with profileA.